 Whilst you will be allocated an Educational Supervisor when you join your NHS trust – your quarantine period is a great time to start thinking about what you truly want from your NHS career and how you’ll get there.
 There are plenty of career options within the NHS, from training posts to a Locum Career – the choice is yours.
 Will you be obtaining a Royal College Qualification?
 If so, you could consider booking it and start to plan and prepare for the first exam.

-Secondly, whilst you have the time why not telephone your HR Personnel to clarify the documents you need to bring on your first day and whether you can get your credentials sent to you: your hospital door pass, the hospital map, IT logins etc…
+Secondly, whilst you have the time why not telephone your Recruitment Consultant to clarify the documents you need to bring on your first day and whether you can get your credentials sent to you: your hospital door pass, the hospital map, IT logins etc…

 If you’re interested in how Dr Martinovic, Consultant Urologist’s experience was in relocating to the UK during the pandemic – read our Q&A blog post here!